 When you want to keep the house but lose the spouse, a buyout can work for both of you.
 In a buyout, you buy your spouse’s share of the house.

 You don’t have to pay exactly half the value of the house.
 It can be any amount that works for you both, given other assets you’re dividing.
 To decide the current value of your home, ask a REALTOR® to do a broker’s price opinion for you.

 Typically, the spouse who stays refinances the current mortgage, but that doesn’t have to happen.

 Generally, you don’t have to pay taxes on any gain or loss you have from the buyout.
-That’s true even if the house is just one part of the bigger plan to divvy up your assets and debts — for example, if you get the house because you agreed to give your ex-spouse cash or to pay off debt you both owe.
+That’s true even if the house is just one part of the bigger plan to divvy up your assets and debts.
+For example, you may have received the house because you agreed to give your ex-spouse cash or to pay off debt you both owe.

 Warning for spouses who are moving out: Be sure the mortgage really was paid off.
 Otherwise, you could still be liable for paying it.
-Call or write your lender and ask it to send a copy of the mortgage lien release to your new address.
-That’ll come in handy in the unlikely event that the mortgage continues to show up on your credit report and you need to prove it was paid off.
+Call or write your lender and ask them to send a copy of the mortgage lien release to your new address.
+That’ll come in handy in the unlikely event that the mortgage continues to show up on your credit report.
+You may need the document to prove the loan was paid off.

 Some couples opt for a clean break from each other and from the home they shared.
 They sell the home and split the profit based on their divorce agreement.

-If you sell a home you own jointly with your spouse, each of you can typically exclude up to $250,000 in home sale profits if you’re filing as a single and $500,000 if you’re filing a joint return.
+If you sell a home you own jointly with your spouse, each of you can typically exclude up to $250,000 in home sale profits if you’re filing as single.
+That exclusion increases to $500,000 if you’re filing a joint return.
 IRS Publication 523, Selling Your Home has the details.

 The IRS fine print on the exclusion requires that: